phinjensen/phinjensen.com/content/blog/2022/rustyrender-bresenhams-line-drawing-algorithm.md

 With that, we can draw our wireframe!

 Except we don't have a library to read the `.obj` files...
 That's not too difficult, though.
-These [`.obj` files](https://en.wikipedia.org/wiki/Wavefront_.obj_file) are text files that define vertices by their 3 dimenions and triangles by a list of the three vertices that make them up (referenced by index as defined in the file).
+These [`.obj` files](https://en.wikipedia.org/wiki/Wavefront_.obj_file) are text files that define vertices by their 3 dimensions and triangles by a list of the three vertices that make them up (referenced by index as defined in the file).
 That means we can read these files by making some simple geometry structs and doing some basic text processing.

 First, our 3-dimensional vector type: